 What about by the gallon?
 Some people like to keep their hydration goals front and center, and use a big bottle to help track how much water they drink.
 For when ounces or cups just won’t cut it, measure water by the gallon.

 Here’s the math.
-There are 128 oz in a gallon, which conveniently is pretty close to recommended daily fluid intake for men and women:
+When calculating liter to gallon conversions, remember than there are 128 oz in a gallon, which conveniently is pretty close to recommended daily fluid intake for men and women:

 - Men: about 1 gallon of water per day